Water Quality

 Wetlands

 Throughout the WADER project we constructed several wetland systems at different locations along the Northumberland Coast to help stem nutrient outflow into the watercourse.
 The sites are all in the vicinity of Budle Bay.
-It is hoped that the wetland systems will reduce high levels of diffuse pollution in the local watercourse and further downstream.
+It is hoped that the wetland systems will reduce high levels of diffuse pollution in the local watercourses and further downstream.

 The Issue